Committees & Working Groups

 White Paper for Global Palliative Care Advocacy: Recommendations from a PAL-LIFE Expert Advisory Group of the Pontifical Academy for Life, Vatican City https://www.liebertpub.com/doi/pdf/10.1089/jpm.2018.0248

 World Health Assembly Document 67.19

 World Hospice and Palliative Care Day

 World Hospice and Palliative Care Day is organized by a committee of the Worldwide Hospice Palliative Care Alliance, a network of hospice and palliative care national and regional organizations that support the development of hospice and palliative care worldwide.

 CUGH Members interested in joining this Committee should contact email@example.com.

+CUGH recognizes the importance of collaborative multidisciplinary research in academic global health.
 The Research Committee’s goal is to carve out avenues for expanding collaborative global health research and research training.
 The Committee is dedicated to sharing, evaluating and advancing strategies that promote global health research.
 Additionally, the Committee is charged with assisting in reinforcing relationships with funding agencies and organizations.

 Research Committee Members